smartcontractsyn/iSyn/README.md

 ![System arch of ContractSyn](picture/system-arch.png) The Pandemic has fundamentally shaped many aspects ofour lives.
 One significant example is the ever-growing digi-tal transformation for virtually every type of business, suchas online courses, online conferencing, online medical andpharmaceutical systems, remote work forces, and so on.
 Similarly, the legal sector is experiencing online transformation.
-To enable profound digital transformation of legal contract, ContractSyn is the first system that synthesizes blockchain-executable smart contracts that honor the semantics of legally binding agreements.
+To enable profound digital transformation of legal agreement, ContractSyn is the first system that synthesizes blockchain-executable smart contracts that honor the semantics of legally binding agreements.

 ## Requirements